GridisBlueFeathers/git-workshop/README.md

  - "goddamn idiotic truckload of sh*t": when it breaks
 ```

-### What is a version control system?
+### What is a Version Control System?
-A **version control system** is a **system** that **controls versions** of your project.
+A **Version Control System** is a **system** that **controls versions** of your project.
 So that, for example, if your project got a new feature, and it started to break something, it would be possible to go back to a stable version.

-### Why use Git
+### Why use Git?
 Git is very verbose.
-On each action Git usually gives a lot of information on what just happened, or if **Git** doesn't like something, it usually would output the problem desctiption and potentially how to solve it.
+On each action Git usually gives a lot of information on what just happened, or if **Git** doesn't like something, it usually would output the problem description and potentially how to solve it.
 Git also makes collaboration on projects easier through branches and merges.

-## What is a repository?
+## What is a Repository?
-On a basic level, a repository is just a directory on a computer, that has `.git` subdirectory in it. `.git` directory is a storage of commits and other information that **Git** tracks.
+On a basic level, a **repository** is just a directory on a computer, that has `.git` subdirectory in it. `.git` directory is a storage of commits and other information that **Git** tracks.

 There are two methods to create a repository:
 - `init`ialise a repository in a directory
 - `clone` an existing **remote** repository

-Once you have your repository, you can start adding files to it
+Once you have your repository, you can start adding files to it.

 ## Tracking
 One of the main things that **Git** does is tracking files, and changes in files.
 If you just `init`ialised a repository it won't have any files that **Git** would track, so when you add a file to your **working directory** and do `git status`, you will see a message like: